 Results

-Descriptive Statistics
+Descriptive statistics

 Table 1 presents the full descriptive analysis conducted for the key variables of our study.
 As can be seen from Table 1, there is a considerable variation in the daily return series, with RNDR (+0.378) and FET (+0.218) having the highest mean return, whereas GRAPH (-0.142) and JASMY (-0.373) are associated with negative and the lowest average returns across time.
-Moreover, examination of the dispersion statistics shows that all tokens are hold a substantial degree of volatility.
-Specifically, the AI RNDR token (8.500) and IOT JASMY token (11.190) are associated with the most volatile behavior.
-On the other hand, THETA (5.857) and VET (5.5852) are the least volatile tokens.
-Observing the third and fourth moments of the return distribution, namely, the skewness and kurtosis of the sample distributions, imply that all series depart from normality with excess kurtosis (leptokurtic) and skewness.
-For some of AI tokens examined, the shape of the distribution is left-tailed (GRAH, INJ, THETA) while for remaining others (NEAR, RNDR) it is right-tailed.
-However, all AI tokens are characterized by fat-tails as indicated by the kurtosis values, meaning that the probability for extreme cases is higher than if once uses the assumption of normal distribution.
-On the other hand, for the IOT tokens, most of the tokens examined are right tailed, with the single exception of VET having asymmetry to the left.
-Similarly to the AI tokens, IOT tokens are also leptokurtic.
-The Jarque-Berra test confirm that the samples distribution departs from the assumption of normal distribution, which aligns with the former indication of asymmetry and leptokurtic shape, as we reject the null hypothesis in all tokens series.
+Moreover, examination of the dispersion statistics shows that all tokens exhibit a substantial degree of volatility.
+The AI RNDR token (8.500) and IoT JASMY token (11.190) are the most volatile and THETA (5.857) and VET (5.5852) the least volatile tokens.
+Observations from the third and fourth moments of the return distribution—namely, the skewness and kurtosis of the sample distributions—imply that all series depart from normality with excess kurtosis (leptokurtic) and skewness.
+The shape of the distribution some of the AI tokens examined is left-tailed (GRAPH, INJ, THETA) while right-tailed for the others (NEAR, RNDR).
+All of the AI tokens are characterized by fat-tails as indicated by the kurtosis values, meaning that the probability for extreme cases is higher than if one uses an assumption of normal distribution.
+All of the IoT tokens examined are right-tailed except for VET having asymmetry to the left.
+Like the AI tokens, the IoT tokens are leptokurtic.
+A Jarque-Bera test confirmed that the samples distribution departs from the assumption of normal distribution, which aligns with the former indication of asymmetry and leptokurtic shape, since we rejected the null hypothesis in all tokens series.

-We also used the ARCH-LM test, also known as the Lagrange Multiplier test for Autoregressive Conditional Heteroscedasticity (ARCH), to assess whether there is evidence of conditional heteroscedasticity.
-We test up to 10 lagged squared residuals.
-As can be seen, apart from HNT IOT token, we reject the null hypothesis, indicating that the variance of the error term is not constant over time, and the presence of heteroscedasticity, or volatility clustering.
-In addition, we used two forms of the Ljung-Box (L-B and L-B^2) test to examine the existence of autocorrelation in the tokens time series.
-Most of the results hint on rejecting the null hypothesis.
-Therefore, quantile connectedness approach could be valuable in the presence of autocorrelation, and heteroscedasticity, especially in situations where the distribution of the data or the relationship between tokens may vary across different quantiles.
-To summarize, these initial indications further convince us that that there could be interesting and important insights in the tails, representing different periods or market conditions, thus calling for examination of extreme behavior.
-Finally, we conduct the ADF test to confirm stationarity.
-As can be verified, the ADF we utilized on the log return series hint on a stationary process, and the absence of a unit root.
+We also used an ARCH-LM test, also known as the Lagrange Multiplier Test for Autoregressive Conditional Heteroscedasticity (ARCH), to assess any evidence of conditional heteroscedasticity.
+We tested up to ten lagged squared residuals.
+As can be seen, we reject the null hypothesis apart from in relation to the HNT IoT token, indicating that the variance of the error term is not constant over time and the presence of heteroscedasticity or volatility clustering.
+In addition, we used two forms of the Ljung-Box test (L-B and L-B^2) to determine the existence of any autocorrelation in the tokens’ time series.
+Most of the results suggested rejection of the null hypothesis.
+Therefore, the quantile connectedness approach provides valuable insights if autocorrelation and/or heteroscedasticity are present, especially in situations where the distribution of the data or the relationship between tokens may vary across different quantiles.
+These initial indications further suggest to us that there are interesting and important insights to be gained from examining the tails, representing different periods or market conditions, thus calling for the examination of extreme behavior.
+Finally, we conducted an Augmented Dickey-Fuller (ADF) test to confirm stationarity.
+As can be verified, the ADF test we utilized on the log return series suggests a stationary process and the absence of a unit root.